Pin It

 Prep: 15 min Cook: 20 min Serves: 6

 Bob Evans is known for their homestyle cooking, and their mashed potatoes are the gold standard of restaurant mashed potatoes — buttery, creamy, and made with real potatoes, not from a box.
-This copycat recipe is just as simple and delivers the same comforting, velvety result that has made Bob Evans a household name in comfort food.
+This recipe is just as simple and delivers the same comforting, velvety result that has made Bob Evans a household name in comfort food.

 Why This Recipe Works